-The draft review is open for comments until 5 July 2013.
+The draft review commenting period closed on 5 July 2013.

 Please note: when submitting a comment letter or when communicating with the IFRS Foundation, the IASB or any of its constituent bodies, you acknowledge and accept the IFRS Foundation Written Communication policy which details how we use and process your data.